Jeffrey Watson

 “Borderline Cases without Borderlines”

-Pittsburgh Area Philosophy Colloquium – Analytic Group.
-Washington, PA.
-Sept.
+Pittsburgh Area Philosophy Colloquium, Washington, PA, Sept.
 10, 2016

 “Just Reasons to Refuse Just Reparations”

-American Philosophical Association, Central Division.
-St. Louis, MO.
-Feb.
+American Philosophical Association, Central Division, St. Louis, Feb.
 19, 2015

 "The Ethics of Insults”

-Rocky Mountain Ethics Congress.
-Boulder, CO.
-Aug.
+Rocky Mountain Ethics Congress, Boulder, CO, Aug.
 10, 2013

 “Two Notions of Sufficiency”

-American Philosophical Association, Central Division.
-New Orleans, LA.
-Feb.
+Philosophy Society, Australian National University, Canberra, Mar.
+5, 2013 & American Philosophical Association, Central Division, New Orleans, Feb.
 23, 2013

 "Harm and Reasonable Expectations"